Martin Gerber | Science | Solar Energy | Music | Canada

-I began my PhD at McMaster University in 2010.
+I finished my PhD at McMaster University in 2016.
 My research involves experiments that can be used to identify which defect is limiting the efficiency of a solar cell.

 My hobbies include music, electronics, skateboarding, and art.
 I currently play in the band stereography and have produced recordings of songs that I have written with friends over the years.

 I grew up classically trained in violin (Suzuki) and piano (Conservatory), and later picked up saxophone, guitars, drums, and others.
 When I was 15, I quit music for a few years.
 I got back into music when I began jamming, writing, and recording in 2005.
 I currently play near Hamilton with stereography and have recordings on SoundCloud

 For my PhD, I have built a temperature-dependent time-resolved photoluminescence experiment, and developed new models that I have used to analyze the data and obtain the radiative-efficiency and characteristics of the dominant defect.

 High radiative efficiency is necessary to reach thermodynamic efficiency limits for solar energy, and solid-state lighting.

 The carrier-lifetime can often be measured by observing the decay of light emission (PLD) from a meterial following fast excitation (e.g. from a pulsed laser).

 keywords: "Martin Gerber", Science, Physics, Engineering, "Engineering Physics", solar, "solar energy", photovoltaics, "solar panels", "solar cells", Ontario, Canada, "defect characterization", "photoluminescence decay", lifetime, "carrier-lifetime", "lifetime spectroscopy", music, "independent music", "Canadian Music", "Hamilton music”, “time-resolved photoluminescence”, ”gallium arsenide”, EL2, GaAs, PhD